immcantation/shazam/docs/topics/calcObservedMutations.md

 :   return the positions of point mutations and their corresponding mutation types, as opposed to counts of mutations.
 Also returns the number of non-N bases used as the denominator when calculating frequency.
-Default if `FALSE`.
+Default is `FALSE`.